-The server chassis optionally supports up to six 3 Gb/s Serial ATA drives or six 6 GB/s SAS drives.
+The server chassis optionally supports 3 Gb/second Serial ATA disk drives or 6 GB/second SAS drives.
 RAID drives are hot-swappable units and are connected to a backplane that provides power and control.
 Note that the operating system you have installed must support RAID to enable the hot-swap capability of RAID drives.
+Up to eight hard disk drives are supported in the server.